This website uses cookies

 While it might seem like a chore to keep up with the latest releases, outdated sites are particularly vulnerable to hackers and bugs.

 With each new version, WordPress developers bring updates that tackle vulnerabilities identified by the community and themselves.
-Every minor update thus eliminates errors, glitches, or security vulnerabilities found in the previous version.
+Every minor update thus eliminates errors, glitches, or security vulnerabilities in the previous version.

-While most updates contain security improvements, many updates are performance-focused, which can be more subtle to notice.
-Some WordPress version releases may include a slight change, and some may change the way things work.
+Some WordPress version releases may include a slight change, and some may change how things work.
 All these additions are mapped according to time needs and simplify the user experience.

 Experience the Latest WordPress Version